miyamok/reentrancy/README.md

 ## Formal modeling

-We have given formal models of Jar.sol and Jar_locked.sol within the framework of the constrained Horn clause which is the same as what the official solc compiler has employed for its built-in formal verification [[1]](#1) [[2]](#2).
+We have given formal models of Jar.sol and Jar_locked.sol within the framework of the constrained Horn clause (CHC).
+CHC is employed by the official solc compiler for the built-in formal verification [[1]](#1) [[2]](#2).
 The novelty of our work is that verification concerning the reentrancy vulnerability is carried out without additional assertions which have to be inserted into a source code by a programmer with security knowledges.

-We describe how the above mentioned Jar contract are modeled in the SMTLIB2 format which SMT solvers such as Z3 accept as input.
-The modeling of the contract follows existing research papers.
+We describe how the above mentioned <code>Jar</code> contract is modeled in the SMTLIB2 format which SMT solvers such as Z3 accept as input.
+The modeling of the contract follows existing research papers [[2]](#2).

+### Sorts

-We use following custom sorts for address, uint, and mapping(address=>uint).
+We use the following custom sorts for address, uint, and mapping(address=>uint).
 ```
 (define-sort A () (_ BitVec 256)) ;address
 (define-sort BUINT () (_ BitVec 256)) ; bounded 256bit unsigned integer
 (define-sort M () (Array A BUINT)) ;mapping from address to Int
 ```
-Bitvector is used to represent 256 bit fixed size data, which is exactly the Solidity's uint256.
+Bitvector is used to represent 256 bit fixed size data, which is exactly uint256 of Solidity.
+### Predicate declarations

-we declare boolean valued functions are to model functions deposit() and withdraw() and also to model the external behavior and the states of Jar contract.
+We declare the following predicates, i.e. boolean valued functions, in Z3 to model the Solidity functions deposit() and withdraw(), the external behavior of <code>Jar</code>, and the states of <code>Jar</code>.
 ```
 (declare-fun P_alpha (M A BUINT BUINT M A BUINT BUINT Int) Bool)
 (declare-fun P_omega (M A BUINT BUINT M A BUINT BUINT Int) Bool)